lonce/jsaSound/www/Demo/README.txt

 A demo of how to use jsaSounds in browsers.

+Note that sounds are "served" from animatedsoundworks.com

+If you want to use a local sound model:

 First copy folders from jsaSound to your working directory: jsaCore/ jsaModels/ jsaOpCodes/

+uncomment the require.config path "jsaSound" member to refer to the local path rather than to animatedsoundworks.com

 Then run.

-Note that main.js uses a sound model that lives on animatedsoundworks.com If you want to use a local sound model, change the one argument to require to refer to a sound in jsaModels rather than to one on animatedsoundworks.com.